-Get a Grip on clumpy Row Distribution – the Teradata PPI Table.
+Get a Grip on Clumpy Row Distribution – the Teradata PPI Table.

-Assume we have the following table design like below:
+Given the table design below:

 CREATE TABLE MultiLevel_Example

-the_code INTEGER NOT NULL,
+( the_code INTEGER NOT NULL,

 the_date DATE NOT NULL,